hyperknot/openfreemap/website/blocks/main.md

 <!--support_plans-->

-When subscribing to a support plan, you receive an invoice for each of your payments.

 On **Gold** level and above, we offer personalised technical support by email.
+Otherwise, support is via GitHub [Discussions](https://github.com/hyperknot/openfreemap/discussions).

 If we ever receive a **Diamond** level supporter, we'll put their logo on this page.

+When subscribing to a support plan, you receive an invoice for each of your payments.

 Note: if you want to make a single donation, feel free to cancel after the first payment.
 However, please understand that the nature of this project needs recurring donations to cover the server costs.